-Flan Moulds are moulds for making Spanish-style flans in.
+Flan moulds are moulds for making the Spanish-style dessert flan of custard and caramel sauce.

 Oval ones with tall sides are made of aluminum; you improvise covers with tin foil.
 Stainless steel ones tend to be round, and have lids that you latch on.